Hot Air Ballooning in Cappadocia: A Complete Guide

 Ballooning is a year-round activity, but bad weather or dangerous wind conditions can ground balloons for safety reasons, and obviously this can't be planned for.

 Early spring and winter are the seasons that are most usually affected by balloon cancellations, but they also happen occasionally during the peak summer season.

-The balloon companies offer full flight refunds if a balloon grounding occurs or, if possible, they'll bump you onto the next day's flight.
-Be aware, though, that due to hot air ballooning's burgeoning popularity, this latter solution is becoming less available, as balloons are often fully booked.
+The balloon companies offer full flight refunds if a balloon grounding occurs, or, if possible, they'll bump you onto the next day's flight.
+Be aware, though, that due to hot air ballooning's burgeoning popularity, this latter solution is becoming less available particularly during the summer season, as balloons are often fully booked for days in advance.